smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 |||

 |||
-Correlation between audioStreamingState of media app and embedded navigation in case “MixingAudioSupported” = true/false
+Correlation between audioStreamingState of media app and embedded navigation in case "MixingAudioSupported" = true/false
 ![OnEventChanged](./assets/Correlation_audioStreamingState_of_media_app_and_embedded_navigation.png)
 |||